appliedblockchain/kube-saltstack-eks-ec2/salt/environments/dev/states/provision/cicd/README.md

 # CICD Provision State

 # Executing
-Executing `CICD` state generates *HCL* code that provisions all *cicd* related infrastructure defined in the pillar `provision > cicd > <client_id> ` Since this is a  sensitiv operation we should always intervene when changing infrastructure with code.
+Executing `CICD` state generates *HCL* code that provisions all *cicd* related infrastructure defined in the pillar `provision > cicd > <client_id> ` Since this is a  sensitive operation we should always intervene when changing infrastructure with code.

 To execute the state simply run